lsdopen/ahoy/README.md

 `ssh-keygen -t rsa -m PEM`

-Add SSH known host for your repository:
+Some default known hosts will be added for you, but if you're using your own git repository, add SSH known host for your repository:

 `ssh-keyscan -t rsa <your repo: example github.com>`